ckeditor/editor-recommendations/about/index.md

 layout: default
 ---

-# About The Editor Recommendation Project
+# About The Editor Recommendations Project

 This is a project.